Guvvala-Prasanth-Reddy/PythonAssignment/README.md

 ### Supported Operations :
   - Addition

--Subtraction
+- Subtraction

--Multiplication
+- Multiplication

--Division
+- Division

--Exponent
+- Exponent

--Trignometric functions (Sin, Cos, Tan)
+- Trignometric functions (Sin, Cos, Tan)

--Logarithm - Given a number and a base value return the Log(number)base
+- Logarithm - Given a number and a base value return the Log(number)base

--Exponent - Given a number X, return e^x
+- Exponent - Given a number X, return e^x

--Date Operations:
+- Date Operations:

--Difference between two dates
+- Difference between two dates

--For a given date return the Day of the week
+- For a given date return the Day of the week

--For a given date return the week number in the particular year.
+- For a given date return the week number in the particular year.

--Input a date and x number of days and return the date which is x days after the input date
+- Input a date and x number of days and return the date which is x days after the input date